RocketChat/docs-old/1. Contributing/Google Summer of Code/README.md

 For general information, and some real-time help on next steps, please visit our community server Google Summer of Code 2017 discussion group:    https://demo.rocket.chat/channel/gsoc17

+Student applications will be accepted starting March 20th, 2017.
+All applications must be in by April 3rd.

 ## Ideas